Linus Sandgren

-Linus Sandgren FSF, ASC (born 5 December 1972) is a Swedish cinematographer, known for his collaborations with directors Damien Chazelle, David O. Russell, Gus Van Sant, and the duo of Måns Mårlind and Björn Stein.
+Linus Sandgren FSF, ASC is a Swedish cinematographer.

-Work
+Career

-Sandgren is known for his use of unique and unconventional formats, shooting Van Sant's Promised Land in 4-perf Super 35mm 1.3x anamorphic for a 1.85:1 aspect ratio and Chazelle’s First Man on a variety of different formats: Super 16mm, 35mm Techniscope, Super 35 3-perf, and IMAX 70mm film.
+Sandgren is known for his use of unique and unconventional formats, shooting Promised Land in 4-perf Super 35mm 1.3x anamorphic for a 1.85:1 aspect ratio, and First Man on a variety of different formats.

 For his work on La La Land (2016), which he shot in the classic Cinemascope ratio of 2.55:1, he won the Academy Award, BAFTA, Critics Choice and other awards for his cinematography.
 He is additionally the recipient of a Guldbagge Award, Sweden's highest film honor.

-He is a member of both the American and Swedish Society of Cinematographers.
-He also shot No Time to Die, directed by Cary Joji Fukunaga, the 25th James Bond film.
+Sandgren is a member of both the American and Swedish Society of Cinematographers.